cloudbase/kubinstaller/README.md

 ## Packaging

-To package on the local platform use `yarn package`.
+To create an installation package for the local platform use `yarn package`.
+The package will be available in the 'release' folder.